timkay/csvuploader/README.md

 A lot of work needs to be done to productize the code, such as checking that the specified provider exists.
 Of course, a more likely scenario is that a user would sign in, and their provider would automatically be specified, so the error handling would be different.

+### Testing

+Two files, sample1.csv and sample2.csv have been provided. sample1.csv contains column headers.
+Because the first row isn't treated as headers, that row ends up as a first row of data.
+It's useful to show that the configuration file works.
+If you upload as anything but provider=timkay, the columns align.
+The provider=timkay configuration swaps the first two columns.

+Haven't tested the streaming.
+To do that, would need to create a very large CSV file.
+Could set a vlimit memory limit for the server process that is smaller than the file.
+If it works, must be streaming.